melaniedavila/cellranger-aws-pipeline/README.md

 # 6. Create AMI
 While in the AWS console, go to the EC2 service section.
 Click "Instances" on the left-hand side panel.
-Then hit the blue "Launch" button near the top of the page.
+Then hit the blue "Launch Instance" button near the top of the page.
-This will take you to Amazon Marketplace.
+Then, on the left menu, click on "AWS Marketplace".

 - Step 1 (choose AMI): select "Amazon ECS-Optimized Amazon Linux AMI".
 - Step 2 (choose an instance type): select t2.micro